 Which behavior is an example of nonverbal communication?

 Hand gestures are among the most common and basic types of nonverbal communication.
-For example, a handshake, resting a hand on someone’s shoulder, patting them on the cheek, etc. These can convey distinctly different things, but all tend to display a certain level of familiarity and even intimacy.
+For example, a handshake, resting a hand on someone’s shoulder, patting them on the cheek, etc. These behavioral signs can convey distinctly different things, but all tend to display a certain level of familiarity and even intimacy.